saji87/Scripts_general/readme.md

 ## Building with Xilt

-To build a project, run `xilt build` or specifying the following options (most optional) and a list of vhdl, verilog files (and one .ucf file)
+To build a project for an FPGA device, run `xilt build`, specifying the following options (most optional) and a list of vhdl, verilog files (and one .ucf file)

 * `--device:val`            set the Xilinx device name (required)
 * `--intDir:val`            set the intermediate build directory (default: ./build)